 Our small living room was not there from the beginning.

-When we bought Moose, we got a used, small roof tent for our first trip.
+When we bought our travel vehicle Moose, we got a used, small roof tent for our first trip.
 With the Pickup-rooftop tent combination we traveled to Morocco.
 We closed the cargo area with a hardtop.
 The roof tent combi was okay, for us but not really the yellow of the egg.

 And so we bought a used, small, self-built camping cabin right after our trip to Morocco.
 We were very, very fortunate to find a reasonably priced, reasonably well-maintained cabin that a) fits our pickup and b) was not too far away with about 4 hours drive.